 Expanded Arts Centre

-A $38.5-million expansion to the Dalhousie Arts Centre is planned to accommodate the new scope of the Fountain School of Performing Arts.
+A $38.5-million expansion to the Dalhousie Arts Centre is being built to accommodate the new scope of the Fountain School of Performing Arts.

 Budget: $38.5 M